Frequently asked questions about humane, in-home pet euthanasia and aftercare

-If you want to learn a little more about our service, we’ve answered some questions.
+If you want to learn a little more about Mulberry Lane In-Home Veterinary Care’s in-home euthanasia service, we’ve answered some questions.
 If you need further information, contact us.
 It’s our honour to connect with you.
+Our service areas include Vancouver, Burnaby, Coquitlam, Delta, New Westminster, North Vancouver, Port Coquitlam, Port Moody, Richmond, Tsawwassen/Ladner, Surrey and West Vancouver.

-A Meaningful Goodbye™ with in-home euthanasia
+Questions about a Meaningful Goodbye™ with in-home pet euthanasia in Vancouver and surrounding areas

 -